 Working outdoors on folding tables plating lunch for 130 hungry guests I almost froze.
-With cool weather and breezes, then sun and warmth, then cold gray clouds threatening rain all in the space of a few hours, Mother Nature showed me she couldn’t make up her mind whether it’s winter or spring.
-At home, I was happy to have homemade lasagna waiting in the fridge for a warming, hearty dinner.
+With cool weather and breezes, then sun and warmth, then cold gray clouds threatening rain all in the space of a few hours, nature couldn’t make up it’s mind whether it’s winter or spring.
+At home, I was happy to have homemade whole wheat lasagna waiting in the fridge for a warming, hearty dinner.

-Recently I found whole wheat, oven-ready, no-boil lasagna noodles.
-They are made by my favorite pasta manufacturer, Delallo.
+I used to use traditional lasagna pasta noodles, but discovered no-boil noodles and will never make it any other way.
 I used them in this lasagna recipe with great results.
-By using whole wheat, no-boil noodles, lower fat chicken sausage for the meat sauce and part skim Ricotta, lighter lasagna is the result.
+By using whole wheat, no-boil noodles, chicken sausage for the meat sauce and Ricotta, the lasagna is delicious and faster than my older recipe.

-This recipe for lasagna can be made in about an hour.
+You can make this lasagna in about 1 hour.
 With another hour in the oven to bake, you can have homemade lasagna on the table in less time than it used to take just to make it.
 This recipe can also be made ahead in the morning, resting in the refrigerator until baking time.
+It even freezes well.

 Quick, Delicious Sauce

-The quick sauce for my lasagna might be juicier that you expect, as the no-boil noodles need liquid to rehydrate.
-I start with pre-cooked lower fat chicken sausage.
-After removing the casing, I pulse the sausage in a food processor to grind it up, then add to sautéed onions, garlic, fennel and wine.
+The quick sauce for my lasagna might be juicier that you expect, but the no-boil noodles need liquid to rehydrate.
+I start with pre-cooked chicken sausage.
+Pulse the sausage in a food processor to grind it up, then add to sautéed onions, garlic, fennel and wine.